 You need to build your shoulder before you can move on so that your whole body becomes integrated in it’s strength.
 Then you can trust your forces from your lower body through the center into your upper body and vice versa.

-So if you’re truly interested in building a stronger core, I invite you through these blogs, we’ll talk about posture, we’ll talk about breath, we’ll talk about alignment through planks and side planks.
+So if you’re truly interested in building a stronger core, I invite you through these blogs, we’ll talk about posture, we’ll talk about breath, we’ll talk about alignment through planks and side planks, core exercises and core strengthening exercises.

 But if you want to delve further, I encourage you to go one more step and purchase “Strengthen Your Core.”